AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 Include all of the required headers with each API call:

 * **`Authorization`**: Required for authentication with the API.
 Format is the string `"Bearer {ACCESS_TOKEN}`.
 * **`x-api-key`**: Required for authentication with the API.
-Found in the Adobe I/O console under the JWT service credentials.
+Found in the Adobe I/O console under the JWT service credentials as "Client ID".
 * **`x-adobe-vgid`**: Required for this endpoint.
 The visitor group ID.
 See [Visitor groups](visitor-groups.md).
 * **`x-adobe-idempotency-key`**: Optional.
 Allows you to manually specify the `file_id` of the file contained in the API call.
 If you do not send this header, Adobe automatically generates a `file_id` for you and includes it in the response JSON object.

 You must also include the file in your API call in gzip format.

 The `https://analytics-collection.adobe.io` domain automatically routes your API call to the best region for processing.
-However, if you are legally required to have your data processed in a specific part of the world, you can use one of the following host names for API calls:
+However, if you are legally required to have your data processed in a specific part of the world, you can use one of the following regional host names for API calls:

 * **US processing**: `https://analytics-collection-va7.adobe.io`
 * **European processing**: `https://analytics-collection-nld2.adobe.io`